tombotXL/tomordonez.github.io-src/content/best-time-to-run-according-to-science.md

 Wikipedia says that ozone is a pale blue gas with a bad smell.

-Right there you would think that ozone must be bad for you.

-Ozone odour is sharp, smells like chlorine and is measured in parts per billion (ppb).
+* Ozone odour is sharp, smells like chlorine and is measured in parts per billion (ppb).

-Concentrations of 100ppb and above damages respiratory tissues.
+* Concentrations of 100ppb and above damages respiratory tissues.
 Which makes ozone a respiratory hazard near ground level.

 You might also know ozone as in "ozone layer".
 Which is a portion of the stratosphere.
-Actually in the lower portion of the stratosphere, about 20 miles above the ground.
+About 20 miles above the ground.

 Just to give you a better reference.
 Perhaps you remember the pilot saying "We are at 35,000 feet now you can watch a movie and eat peanuts".
 The ozone layer is at about 100,000 feet.